 Internal Control and Risk Management Matters

-- Management, the independent auditor and the Company’s internal auditors shall review with the Committee the adequacy and effectiveness of the accounting and financial controls of the Corporation.
+- Management, the independent auditor and the Company’s internal auditors shall review with the Committee the adequacy and effectiveness of the accounting and financial controls of the Company.
 The Committee shall elicit recommendations for the improvement of such internal control procedures or particular areas where new or more detailed controls or procedures are desirable.

 - Management, the independent auditor and the Company’s internal auditors shall discuss with the Committee significant financial risks or exposures.
 Further, the Committee will discuss policies with management with respect to risk assessment and risk management and shall assess the steps management has taken to address the Company’s exposure to such risks.